Real-world training for when your content actually needs to work.

 The Questions You Need Answering

-Is your phone fit as a fiddle?
+Is your phone good enough?

 The camera is already in your hand.